open-austin/eviction-hearing-parser/README.md

 Parse registers of actions for Travis County eviction hearings

-This command line utility takes a register of actions in the HTML format [published by Travis County](odysseypa.traviscountytx.gov), and extracts information about the last scheduled hearing in the register (regardless of whether the hearing is in the past or future).
-It can output a CSV collecting this information from many HTML files.
+To use this command line utility, feed in a "CSV" file containing a series of case ID numbers on separate lines.
+The scraper will fetch the register of actions for each case from the database [published by Travis County](odysseypa.traviscountytx.gov).
+Then it extracts information about the last scheduled hearing in the register (regardless of whether the hearing is in the past or future).
+It will output a JSON file collecting this information for each of the case IDs.

-To use `eviction-hearing-parser`, download the HTML records that interest you from the county website, and collect them in a folder.
-(A script to help you do this has not yet been written).

-Then, install Python on your computer.
+To use `eviction-hearing-parser`, install Python on your computer.
 Python version 3.8 is suggested.

 Make a copy of the `eviction-hearing-parser` repository and navigate to it using the command line.